-iACT are accelerated programs with technical and work-ready specific training designed as a pathway not only into employment but inclusive of stacked and latticed industry-recognized credentials, leading students to the next level college program for the opportunity to move up the career ladder in their chosen career field.
+iACT, an accelerated technical and work-ready specific training, is designed as a pathway not only into employment but inclusive of stacked and latticed industry-recognized credentials, leading students into a college program for the opportunity to move up the career ladder in their chosen career field.

-The College plan to respond to workforce needs by developing iACT format programs for indemand occupations such as transportation/warehousing, healthcare, retail/food service, and information technology.
+The College plans to respond to workforce needs by developing iACT programs for in-demand occupations such as Transportation/Warehousing, Healthcare, Retail/Food Service, and Information Technology.
 The College is currently in the process of refining the former KAMA program into an iACT Certified Production Technician program, and is further exploring other manufacturing needs in which the iACT model would serve.